tmo1/sms-db/README.md

 - Enabling the querying of message collections (via the SQLite framework).

 - Enabling the output of messages in various formats, potentially allowing their import into other systems, including Android's internal message storage.
-[Not yet implemented.]

 ## Installation: